UPPMAX/programming_formalisms/docs/deployment/documentation.md

      - some theory of containers
      - some info about Tutorials/Reference/HowTo guides

-???- info "Learning objectives of 'Deployment'"
+???- info "Learning objectives of 'Documentation'"

     - learners can finalize the documentation of the project